 We are a hard working, fun loving, organized family with a wide range of projects on the go.
 Steve is an avid outdoorsman, passionate about skiing, mountain biking and anything on the water.
-A lifelong entrepreneur, he is currently working as CEO of a tech based business.
+A lifelong entrepreneur, he is currently working as an Entrepreneur In Residence for a local Tech association.
 I, Simone, am a metal/ice artist, herbal practitioner, gardener, baker and animal person.
 Simone's father Carl lives on the same land, is a wonderful metal artist and resource of knowledge.

 We have traveled extensively, the longest period being 2 winters in Panama working at a remote island surf camp, a few months in Portugal and most recently WWOOFing in Hawaii (with kids) for 3 months.
 We love adventures, connecting with people from all over the world and learning about other cultures.

-Our boys are Arlo aged 2, and Drinnon aged 4 1/2.
-They are great kids, full of energy and adventurous but listen well and are used to being around other people.
+Our boys are Arlo aged 3, and Drinnon aged 5 1/2.
+They are great kids, full of energy and adventurous and are used to being around other people.
 They are both easy going, adaptable and happy.

 We live in a stunning post and beam Strawbale house, built by Simone's family.
 Our property us 15 acres, 2 of them being flat creating a lovely yard/garden area in front of the house.
 The property backs onto crown land and our backroad leads into the Valhalla Mountain Range.